-Throughout 2021, The Winnipeg Foundation, and partner organizations, will be hosting events, and presenting special projects and other activities to thank everyone for their support.
-Join us as we celebrate 100 years of working together to support our community!
+Throughout 2021, The Winnipeg Foundation, and partner organizations celebrated 100 years of working together to support our community by hosting events, and presenting special projects and other activities to thank everyone for their support.

 Building a vision for our next 100 years

 In April, The Foundation released a second special edition of its magazine, Building a vision for our next 100 years.

 The issue is a collection of essays written by individuals representing different sectors and Cause areas in Winnipeg about their aspirations for our community and the potential role philanthropy might play in achieving them.
 All the essays are available in our special Centennial website and the full issue is on our Publications page.